Adverse Event or Safety Information

 • Example: Study participation requires one or a series of IV drug infusions that would not otherwise be given as part of standard clinical care.
 A participant develops thrombophlebitis at the IV access site.
 This AE should be assessed as definitely related to research participation.

-• Keep information involving AEs determined to be unrelated to research participation in the study files for follow up, documentation and reference.
+• Keep information involving AEs determined to be unrelated to research participation in the study files for follow up, documentation and reference using the AE log.
+The following template may be used to maintain these events.

 What Not to Report to the IRB/HRPP